aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/workbook/assign-and-validate-digital-signatures/_index.md

 The following code snippet demonstrates the usage of Aspose.Cells for Java API to validate the spreadsheet.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ValidatingSpreadsheets-ValidatingSpreadsheets.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ValidatingSpreadsheets-ValidatingSpreadsheets.java" >}}